isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-13-post-Butterfly Pea.md

 	<h4>Environmental needs:</h4>
 		<img src="/images/Plants/BluePeaFlower_JacChua.jpg">
 		<p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of direct sunlight</a>.
 Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 20cm deep, or in true ground.</p>
 		<p>This vine is vulnerable to heat stress during the dry season.
-Water it regularly and mulch the base to prevent water loss.</p>
+Water it regularly and <a href="/page-index/horticulture-techniques/mulching/">mulch</a> the base to prevent water loss.</p>
-		<p>As a fast-growing vine, this plant needs to be trained up a light trellis.
+	<p>As a fast-growing vine, this plant needs to be trained up a light <a href="/page-index/hardscapes/trellises/">trellis</a>.
 The vine readily produces flowers and can be used to beautify fences and arch trellises.</p>
 		<iframe width="100%" height="415" src="https://www.youtube.com/embed/SUQGxxAAcNs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 		<p>As with all members of the bean family, this plant is pollinated by bees.
 Growing more <a href="/page-index/glossary/biodiversity-attracting-plants/">bee-attracting plants</a> within the garden will encourage pollination.</p>
 	<br>